-Yallingup Beach Holiday Park has a waterfront location with views over Yallingup Bay.
+Yallingup Beach Holiday Park enjoys a wonderful waterfront location with views over Yallingup Bay.
 It is opposite a safe swimming lagoon and fishing beach and the famous Yallingup surf break.
-An added bonus is there's every chance you will see whales and dolphins frolicking in the Indian Ocean.
+An added bonus is there's every chance you will see whales and dolphins rollicking in the Indian Ocean.

-Catriona Rowntree noticed there is a strong family focus enjoyed at the park, with accommodation to fit the budget.
-There are ensuite cabins, standard cabins and plenty of grassed sites for vans and tents.
+A strong family focus is enjoyed at the park, with accommodation to fit the budget.
+There are ensuite cabins, standard cabins and plenty of grassed van and tent sites.
 Cabins are equipped with cutlery, crockery, television, microwave or gas burner, refrigerator and cooking utensils.

 An on-site shop makes it easy to stock up on things such as grocery items, ice, bait, tackle, petrol and sweet treats.

-There's lots to do in the area, including fishing from a beach, rocks or boat for herring, skippy, tailor and whiting.
+There's loads to do in the area fish from a beach, rocks or boat for herring, skippy, tailor and whiting.
 Between April and July there's a salmon run as huge schools migrate up the coast.

-You can also surf the break with Malibus, short boards, wave skis or boogie boards.
-Check it all out on their "surfcam" page.
-It is the only Internet camera with views of the surf.
+Surf the break with Malibus, short boards, wave skis or boogie boards.
+Check it all out on their surfcam page.
+It is the only internet camera in the south west.

-The sunken World War II warship HMAS Swan has become an internationally recognised prime dive wreck, and bookings can be made at reception.
+The sunken WWII warship HMAS Swan has become an internationally recognised prime dive wreck, and bookings can be made at Reception.

 The Ngilgi Cave is nearby, and everyone enjoys the Ghost Trail walk to the cave from the park.

 The area is well known for its excellent wine, and there are many vineyards within half an hour of the park.
 Almost all have cellar door sales and cafes, so arm yourself with a map and explore the Margaret River region.